WRITER'S GAMES: Information

 On the same day every week, an Event is announced in our Forum.
 The Events are chosen before the start of the Games, but are kept secret until each Event begins.
 The announcement signals the beginning of the Event and the clock starts ticking on the 72-hour time limit.

 Write your heart out!
 Create a story that follows the Event announcement and utilizes the Core Concepts listed.
 Be sure you stay within the word count limit.

 Before time runs out, edit and revise your short story.
-Be mindful of your formatting and submit your story by email to firstname.lastname@example.org.
+Be mindful of your formatting and submit your story via Dropbox or by email to firstname.lastname@example.org.

 When your story is in the judges' hands, look over the list of potential Events and try to think positive thoughts.
 Participate in the group discussions to better understand the concept behind the week's Event and prepare for the next Event.

 Feedback is released for entries by the deadline of the following Event.